feature-engine/feature_engine/docs/user_guide/preprocessing/MatchCategories.rst

 When to use the transformer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This transformer is useful when creating custom transformers for categorical columns, as well as when passing categorical columns to modeling packages that support them natively but which leaving their encoding to the user.
+This transformer is useful when creating custom transformers for categorical columns, as well as when passing categorical columns to modeling packages that support them natively but leave the variable casting to the user.